Montana Conservation Corps Intern Tatiana Frontera is Safeguarding the Outdoors

-Check out the following Q&A to learn more about Frontera’s hands-on learning experience with the Montana Conservation Corps and the role of the College of Natural Resources in preparing her for the internship.
+Check out the following Q&A to learn more about Frontera’s experience with the Montana Conservation Corps and the role of the College of Natural Resources in preparing her for the internship.

-What kinds of things are doing during your internship?
+What kinds of things are you doing during your internship?

 I am completing a conservation internship with the Madison River Foundation.
 I spend an equal amount of time working both inside and outside.
 In the office, I create and publish social media posts, build relationships with local business owners, and help plan, organize, and set up fundraiser events that raise money for conservation projects along the Madison River.
 During the time I have spent outside, I weed and plant crops in local community gardens, monitor and collect water samples from several streams and creeks located in Madison Country, Montana, and volunteer at Jack Creek Preserve to help lead outdoor education camps.